Leadership Roles

 ISIE Leadership Roles and Responsibilities

-The President, Executive Director and Administrative Secretary work closely together in providing leadership for and management of the Society to ensure that it thrives in its mission.
+The President, Treasurer, Secretary, Executive Director and Administrative and Outreach Manager work closely together in providing leadership for and management of the Society to ensure that it thrives in its mission.
 They help shape and implement effective policies and procedures for the organization.
-They also help create the environment for valuable and productive working relationships between the Council, Committees, Staff, Members, internal groups such as Subject Sections and outside parties.
+They also help create the environment for valuable and productive working relationships between the Board, Committees, Staff, Members, internal groups such as Subject Sections and outside parties.

 Executive Director

 The Executive Director has the lead responsibility in the administration and operation of the Society.
 Key areas of responsibility include the ISIE conferences and other events, financial management, communications and relationships with Subject Sections and the Student Chapter, fundraising, maintaining and updating bylaws and recruiting new members.
-The Executive Director has supervisory responsibility for the Society’s staff.
+The Executive Director has supervisory responsibility for the Society’s staff and the editors of the Journal of Industrial Ecology.

-Working together, the President and Executive Director are responsible for setting the agendas of quarterly Council meetings.
-With the Treasurer, they are responsible for reviewing annual budgets and proposing them to Council for approval.
+Working together, the Secretary and Executive Director are responsible for setting the agendas of quarterly Board meetings.
+With the Treasurer, they are responsible for reviewing annual budgets and proposing them to the Board and membership for approval.

 President